Gabbo240900/758151/README.md

 There are some features that change their distribution, they are: Absolute magnitude, Orbit uncentainity, Minimum orbit intersection, Eccentricity, Perihelion distance and Mean anomaly and Est. dia in km.
-Considering a new object that has unusual values in all of those variables should be considered possibly hazardous and should be further investigated.
+Considering a new object that has unusual values in all of those variables should be considered possibly hazardous and should be further investigated. it is also important to specify that many objects enter the earth's atmosphere every year but this does not mean they must be classified as dangerous, many of them do not touch the ground.

 ### Extra